 What do you do with the information you gained from a conference?
 Too often, you wait and see what you still remember after you return home and catch up on missed work.
 With online conferences, you can immediately capitalize on lessons learned by seeking out further resources and contacting the relevant authorities.
 If you need to learn more about a particular organization or something mentioned in passing by a presenter, it’s relatively easy to find the right contact information online.
 If you want to follow-up on a professional networking opportunity, you can immediately draft an email or connect on LinkedIn.
 Since everyone is already interacting on their computers, there’s no harm in immediately following up on a lead.

 There will always be interest in shaking hands and exchanging business cards at in-person conferences, but the virtual equivalent has distinct advantages, especially for specialized fields with national and global audiences.
-Even after many of the adjustments to coronavirus have been rolled back, some of the innovative solutions for remote collaboration are likely to persist–and we’re hoping virtual conferences are one of the things to stick around.
+Even after many of the pandemic-related changes have been rolled back, some of the innovative solutions for remote collaboration are likely to persist–and we’re hoping virtual conferences are one of the things to stick around.

-If you’re ready to experience how great an online conference can be, then join us for Netconnect (October 22-23)—completely FREE and 100% virtual.
-Two days of HR and COVID-19 best practices, compliance guidance, guest speakers, networking events, and in-depth Netchex system training.
+If you’re ready to experience how great an online conference can be, then join us for Netconnect 2023—completely FREE and 100% virtual.
+One full day of HR best practices, compliance guidance, guest speakers, networking events, and in-depth Netchex system training.